agorapulse/grails-cdn-asset-pipeline/README.md

 grails.assets.url = "https://s3.amazonaws.com/my-bucket/assets/${appName}-${appVersion}"
 ```

-# CORS bucket configuration
+## Allowing your domain with a CORS bucket rule

-When you create your bucket on S3, you might need to add a [CORS rule](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) (Cross-Origin Resource Sharing), we have added a command that will automatically do it.
+When you create your bucket on S3, you might need to add a [CORS rule](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) (Cross-Origin Resource Sharing).

+Here is a command that will automatically do it for you!

 ```groovy
 // If all the settings are defined in your Config.groovy